Vheissu/the-aurelia-2-book/chapters/chapter15/README.md

     npm run analyze

-## Cypress e2e test
+## Playwright e2e test

+You may need to install playwright test browsers if have not.

+   npx playwright install --with-deps

-All e2e tests are in `cypress/integration/`.
+All e2e tests are in `e2e/`.
-Note the source code of the app and unit tests is in TypeScript, but e2e tests are in plain ESNext JavaScript.
-You can however [write e2e tests in TypeScript too for Cypress](https://docs.cypress.io/guides/tooling/typescript-support.html#Transpiling-TypeScript-test-files).

-First, run the app in dev mode

-    npm start

-Then run e2e tests in another terminal window with
+Run e2e tests with:

     npm run test:e2e

-Note if your dev app is not running on port 9000, you need to modify `cypress.json` to update dev app port.

-To run Cypress interactively, do

-    npx cypress open
+Note the playwright config automatically runs "npm start" before playwright.

-For more information, visit https://www.cypress.io
+For more information, visit https://playwright.dev/docs/test-cli